2019 West Coast Biennial

 at Turtle Bay Exploration Park

-West Coast Biennial Juried Art Exhibition at Turtle Bay.
-Open to west coast artists currently living in California, Oregon, Washington, and Alaska, the aim of the exhibition is to provide a forum for both established and emerging artists working on the west coast in a diversity of media including painting, drawing, printmaking, photography, sculpture and mixed media.
+West Coast Biennial features original art from west coast artists living in California, Oregon, Washington, and Alaska.
+The exhibition provides a forum for both established and emerging artists working on the west coast in a diversity of media including painting, drawing, printmaking, photography, sculpture and mixed media.

 “Many local talents are featured this year, in our fifth Biennial”, says Julia Cronin, Curator of Collections & Exhibits at Turtle Bay.
 “Guests will have an opportunity to meet and be inspired by some of the artists behind the work and to vote for their favorite piece.”

 Those attending the opening will also be able to preview Turtle Bay’s newest exhibition, Roots of Wisdom: Native Knowledge, Shared Science, as well as the Famous Artists Student Art Show: Contemporary Shapes and Colors, which features pieces by local students in grades K-8.

 The West Coast Biennial Art Competition and Exhibition is supported by Kathleen & Bill Evanhoe and submissions will be on display at the Turtle Bay Exploration Park Museum through April 28, 2019.
 Admission to this exhibition is free for members/ included with Park admission.